N0W0RK/TUM_GAD_Tests_SS21/README.md

 I will probably only add test cases from the problem statements and ones from issues I am experiencing.
 If you have cases yourself, be sure to create a pull request.
 If you are unsure of how to create a pullrequest, take a look in the [GitHub Documentation](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
+Please use JUnit 5.7 when writing your own Tests. existing tests will be modified when I find the time.